-Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod - Pocket-lint
+Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod

 How to handwrite a message in iMessage

-Open the Messages app > Tap on the message thread of the person you want to send a handwritten message to > Turn your iPhone horizontal > Press on the squiggly line in the bottom right corner of the keyboard if the white space doesn't appear straight away > Start drawing > Press 'Done' in the top right corner > Tap on the arrow to send.
+Open the Messages app > Tap on the message thread of the person you want to send a handwritten message to > Turn your iPhone horizontal > Press on the squiggly line in the bottom right corner of the keyboard if the white space doesn't appear straight away > Start drawing or select one of the pre-written messages > Press 'Done' in the top right corner > Tap on the arrow to send.

 How to delete a single message thread in iMessage

-Open the Messages app > Swipe right to left on the message thread you want to delete > Tap 'Delete' > Confirm delete.
+Open the Messages app > Swipe right to left on the message thread you want to delete > Tap the red bin icon > Confirm delete.

 How to delete multiple message threads in iMessage

-Open the Messages app > Tap on 'Edit' in the top left corner > Select the message threads you want to delete > Tap 'Delete' in the bottom right corner.
+Open the Messages app > Tap on the circle with the three dots in the top right corner > Tap on Select Messages > Select the message threads you want to delete > Tap 'Delete' in the bottom right corner.

 How to delete an individual message in a message thread on iMessage

-Open the Messages app > Open the message thread you want to delete an individual message from > Press and hold the individual message you want to delete > Tap 'More' at the bottom of your screen > Select any other messages you want to select to delete, if any > Tap on the bin icon in the bottom left corner of the app.
+Open the Messages app > Open the message thread you want to delete an individual message from > Press and hold the individual message you want to delete > Tap 'More' at the bottom of the pop up menu > Select any other messages you want to select to delete, if any > Tap on the bin icon in the bottom left corner of the app.

 How to send a new message in Apple Messages